troy896/magisk-files/note.md

-## Magisk 6b00af65-delta by HuskyDG
+## Magisk e3b475b1-delta by HuskyDG

 ### What is new?

-- Fix F2FS tuning
+- Minor fixes

 ### Diff from official